 - The doctrinal objective – The objective is to find out what does the Bible say?

-- The supportive objective – The objective is encouragement in suffering (Psalm 23).
+- The supportive objective – The objective is encouragement in suffering (Psalms 23).

 - The faith objective – Preaching the death, burial, resurrection of Jesus; cross, as well as Christ centered sermons.